jbossdemocentral/jboss-fuse-mqgateway-failoverdemo/README.md

 Fault Tolerant Messaging Camel Application
 ==========================================

-This is a very simple Camel application that will automatically discover the broker in Fuse by using fabric zookeeper registry.
+This is a very simple Camel application that will automatically discover the broker in Fuse by using MQ Gateway.
 So no actuall physical IP and Port needs to be set beforehand.

 Setup and configuration